-1. PURPOSE
+- PURPOSE

 This policy is enacted to document the process of awarding degrees upon completion of all requirements.

-2. SCOPE
+- SCOPE

 This policy applies to all Villanova University undergraduate students.

-3. DEFINITIONS
+- DEFINITIONS

-Degree Program is defined as an approved academic program of study, outlined in the Villanova University Undergraduate Catalog, that contains a degree and, in the case of an undergraduate, at least one major, and leads to an official diploma and notation of such on the university’s official transcript.
+A Degree Program is defined as an approved academic program of study, outlined in the Villanova University Undergraduate Catalog, that contains a degree and, in the case of an undergraduate, at least one major, and leads to an official diploma and notation of such on the university’s official transcript.

-2nd Degree is an officially declared program of undergraduate study in addition to the primary degree program.
+A 2nd Degree is an officially declared program of undergraduate study in addition to the primary degree program.
 The second degree will be awarded only if a student has completed 43 or more additional credits beyond the greater of the two program requirements and all other degree requirements as specified by the college.

-Certificate is an academic award that can be obtained at the undergraduate level.
+A Certificate is an academic award that can be obtained at the undergraduate level.
 Certificates are focused, structured, and interrelated sets of courses that enhance a student’s experience in an academic area, address a professional development need, or provide preparation for specific degree programs.
 Certificates can be earned independently or in conjunction with a degree program.

 The college offering the degree or certificate program bears the responsibility for authenticating completed program requirements.
 Changes or exceptions in course requirements for individual students must be documented in the academic record of the student.

-4. POLICY STATEMENT
+- POLICY STATEMENT

 The deans shall send to the Registrar a list of all students in their college or school who have satisfactorily completed all their degree requirements by the official date of graduation.
 The Registrar shall issue diplomas only to those students whose names appear on the list.
 The current graduation dates are May 31st, September 1st, and December 31st.
 The graduation date appears on a student’s diploma and transcript.

-Incomplete minor, concentration, or secondary major requirements do not prevent degree awarding.
+Incomplete minor, concentration, or additional majors do not prevent degree awarding.
 If a student wishes to continue to pursue an additional major, minor, or concentration post-graduation, a statement of intent must be submitted to the student’s college prior to the official census date in the semester in which the student will meet all requirements to graduate.
 The college should notify the Registrar’s Office of students that are continuing post-graduation to complete secondary major/minor/concentration requirements.
 A major, minor, or concentration completed after the degree is awarded will be added to the transcript with a notation indicating when it was completed.
 The GPA will not be recalculated for honors purposes.
 These additional programs must be completed within one academic year after degree completion.

-5. PROCEDURE
+- PROCEDURE

 The Registrar’s Office requires students to complete a Prospective Graduate Form; however, because students are required to graduate at the end of the term in which all degree requirements are complete, the university reserves the right to graduate a student without a graduation application on file.